 For the same reasons, you don’t want to put a hot skillet on a stone-cold countertop.
 Instead, let your skillet cool down naturally and by itself on the stove before cleaning and storing it.
 This can take one-two hours.

-Clean your cast iron skillet using the same technique as before: rinse with hot water and no soap, using a soft sponge or nylon brush to scrub off any food residue, then pat fully dry with a dishcloth or paper towel.
+Clean your cast iron skillet using the same technique as before: rinse with hot water, with a little dish soap or no soap at all, using a soft sponge or nylon brush to scrub off any food residue, then pat fully dry with a dishcloth or paper towel.

 The best places to store cast iron skillets are inside a cabinet, stowed in the oven, or hung up on the wall.
 The hooks for hanging cast iron skillets should be well-mounted to studs on the wall since these cooking vessels are very heavy.